shashankprasanna/sagemaker-workshop-2021/content/_index.md

 <br>

+Welcome to the Getting Started with Amazon SageMaker workshop.
 Amazon SageMaker helps data scientists and developers to prepare, build, train, and deploy high-quality machine learning (ML) models quickly by bringing together a broad set of capabilities purpose-built for ML.

 In this workshop you'll learn how to:

-* Easily analyze and prepare data using SageMaker Studio and SageMaker Data Wrangler
+* Analyze and prepare data using SageMaker Studio and SageMaker Data Wrangler
 * Build, train, and tune ML models
 * Deploy and monitor ML models, and create fully automated ML workflows with Amazon SageMaker Pipelines